Peʻahi, Hawaii: Paddle-in surfing

-In 2001 Chris Bertish, a South African big wave surfer, became the first to paddle into giant surf at Peahi (Jaws).
+In 2001 Chris Bertish, a South African big wave surfer, became the first to paddle into giant surf at Pe'ahi (Jaws).

 In 2006 Danilo Couto, Marcio Freire, and Yuri Soledade are surfers from Brazil who moved to Hawaii in the late 1990s with the goal of riding the biggest waves in the world.
 Danilo Couto became known as one of the best big wave riders in the world and was a finalist at the XXL Big Wave Awards ten times.
-Marcio Freire is a multiple-time state champion in Brazil who surfed Jaws by himself, using only his arm power.
+Marcio Freire was a multiple-time state champion in Brazil who surfed Jaws by himself, using only his arm power.
 Yuri Soledade is a successful businessman and free surfer who chases the biggest waves in the world.
 They all started surfing Jaws in 2006 without jet ski support, rescue teams, or life jackets.
 The documentary "Mad Dogs" features testimonials from these surfers and others about their experiences surfing at Jaws.

 On 4 January 2012, Greg Long, Ian Walsh, Kohl Christensen, Jeff Rowley, Dave Wassel, Shane Dorian, Mark Healey, Carlos Burle, Nate Fletcher, Eli Goldwyn, Goucho Gordon, Garrett McNamara, Kai Barger, North Shore locals and other of the best big wave surfers in the world invaded the Hawaiian Islands for a historic day of surfing.
 Big wave surfer and adventure athlete Jeff Rowley made Australian history by being the first Australian to paddle into a 50-foot plus (15 metre) wave at Jaws Peahi, Hawaii, achieving his 'Charge for Charity' mission set for 2011, to raise money for Breast Cancer Australia.

 On 14 March 2007 the Brazilian surfers Marcio Freire, Danilo Couto and Yuri Soledade, also known as "Mad Dogs" paddled surfing on a big day at Jaws, showing that it was possible.
 On 30–31 January 2012, Rowley and a number of international big wave surfers including Greg Long, Shaun Walsh and Albee Layer spent two days paddle-surfing Jaws, on the Hawaiian island of Maui, as part of their ongoing big-wave paddle-in program at the deep-water reef, further cementing the new frontier of paddle-in surfing at Jaws.

 On 30 March 2012, Rowley was a finalist in the Billabong XXL Big Wave Awards 2011/2012, in the Ride of the Year category with his rides at Jaws Peahi in Maui, Hawaii on 30 January 2012, placing him 4th place in the world of elite big wave surfers and meriting the respect of the big wave surfing community.